edwinst/c64_light_fantastic_reverse_engineering/README.md

 bytes received from the TV.
 However, the published C64 program ends exactly before this address!

+From context and from looking at the BBC receiver program, the missing subroutine at $C075 should do the following:

+- store the byte in register A into the byte pointed to by zeropage[$FD]:zeropage[$FC]
+- increment the pointer zeropage[$FD]:zeropage[$FC]
+- return, with the read byte still in register A

 # Receiver program for BBC Micro

 The receiver program for the BBC Micro is very similar to the one for C64 but it looks complete.